conda-forge/sqlite-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Implements a self-contained, zero-configuration, SQL database engine.
+Summary: Implements a self-contained, zero-configuration, SQL database engine

+SQLite is a self-contained, high-reliability, embedded, full-featured, public-domain, SQL database engine.It is the most used database engine in the world.

 Current build status